RSPwFPGAs/virtio-fpga-bridge/sw/QEMU/qemu_hdl_cosim/README.md

 <a name="runapp"></a>
 ## Run application in Guest Machine

-1. In the host, Launch QEMU with accelerator in the 2nd terminal
+1. In the host, Launch the first x86 VM in QEMU with accelerator(COSIM_PORT=2019) in the 2nd terminal

 >
 >```bash